josephruocco/winter-2020-codefest-submissions-xing-val-joe/README.md

 - [X] We plan to attend the final event on 1/31 at Google (time TBD)
 - As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: ___

+### all the other stuff you can find in someone else's repo